tarantool/doc/doc/contributing/docs/localization/guide.rst

     For more on this issue, check out
     `this writers' reference <https://lapsus.timuroki.ink/pest/wanderer/>`_.

-7. Be critical--tidy up your translation until it feels just right.
+7. Be critical -- tidy up your translation until it feels just right.

 8. If you review others’ translations, be gentle and kind.
     Everyone makes mistakes, and nobody likes to be punished for them.